 Why do we do what we do?

-Little humans inspire me and for me children, dance and music go hand in hand. "
+Little humans inspire us and for us children, dance and music go hand in hand. "

 Great technique frees you to be the best performer you can be; so the core of my teaching philosophy is quality technical training and syllabus.
 I believe they are the backbone of any artform, of a performer in any genre of dance and any style of voice training and music; having great technique then allows you to enjoy a freedom of spirit, limitless creativity and the sense of improvisation that turns you from a good performer into a great performer with that something “special”.
 Combine a dancer, singer or any other creative artist with great technique AND an untamed passion then you will presented with something that is truly amazing, whether it be on stage or in the studio, that will repeatedly be unique, thrilling, vital and contemporary for both him/her and the listening or viewing audience.